How might having stomach cancer affect your emotional health?

 The cancer journey can feel very lonely.
 You don’t need to go it alone.
 Your friends and family may feel shut out if you decide not include them.
 Let them in — and let in anyone else who you feel may help.
 If you aren’t sure who can help, call your American Cancer Society at 1-800-227-2345 and we can put you in touch with a group or resource that may work for you.
-You may also want to read our booklet Distress in People with Cancer, online, or you can call us to request a free copy by mail.
+You may also want to read our booklet Distress in People with Cancer.

 Last Revised: 05/27/2014